psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 We don't need to just rely on commands that others provide.
 We can also create our own, as you will see later on.
 You will not be asked to make your own in this class, but it is a useful skill and you could consider making and running a mini function as your "show me something new".

-Here is a good overview of functions where they make a custom command to turn Celcius into Farenheit:
+Here is a good overview of functions where they make a custom command to turn Celsius into Fahrenheit:
  - https://swcarpentry.github.io/r-novice-inflammation/02-func-R/